bushaHQ/busha-frontend-test/README.md

 ## Guidelines

-- Fulfil the requirements using TypeScript and React.
+- Satisfy the requirements using TypeScript and React.

 - Make use of, but don't change, the dependencies in [`package.json`](package.json).